Core Cloud Services (IaaS, PaaS, SaaS)

 • Disaster recovery environments

-IaaS offers maximum flexibility but requires strong operational discipline.
+IaaS offers maximum flexibility but requires strong operational discipline, including proper server hardening.

 PaaS (Platform as a Service)